 Learn my full rehydration therapy here.

 Vitamin C blocks the release of histamine from inflammatory cells.
-For example:
+You can find vitamin C in the following foods:

 - Citrus fruits (grapefruits are in season)